k2ammerman/ruby-calisthenics/README.md

     "To be or not to be"  # => {"to"=>2, "be"=>2, "or"=>1, "not"=>1}

 Your solution shouldn't use for-loops, but iterators like `each` are permitted.
-As before, nonwords and case should be ignored.
+As before, non-words and case should be ignored.
 A word is defined as a string of characters between word boundaries.

 ## Part C:  Anagrams